How to Sharpen a Table Saw Blade With a File

-How to Tell Your Blade Will Need Sharpening.
+How to Tell Your Table Saw Blade Needs Sharpening?

-The first dead giveaway that you need to sharpen your blades is by looking at the cut that they’re giving you.
+The first dead giveaway of a blunt blade showcasing the immediate need for you to sharpen your table saw blade is by looking at the finished cut.

 Is It Worth Sharpening Table Saw Blades?